Anti-BDS laws: Background

-Since the establishment of the state of Israel in 1948, its government has been disproportionately criticized for its violation of human rights of the Palestinians and Arabs such as the allegation of engaging in apartheid which damage the Palestinian economic prosperity.
-This resulted in numerous terrorist attacks, primarily carried out by the Hamas, with the Israeli government responding with more aggressive military actions and racial profiling against Arab-Palestinian civilians.
+Israel's government has faced longstanding criticism of its conduct in the Palestinian territories it has occupied since 1967.
+In July 2024, the International Court of Justice declared in an advisory opinion that Israel's occupation was illegal and should be brought to an end as quickly as possible.
+Existing settlements should be evacuated and reparations paid to Palestinians who had lost land and property.
+The court also found that Israel was in violation of Article 3 of the International Convention on the Prevention of Racial Discrimination, which imposes a duty on states to "condemn racial segregation and apartheid" and to "prevent, prohibit and eradicate all practices of this nature in territories under their jurisdiction".

+The court further said member states should not recognize Israel's occupation as legal, nor should they render aid or assistance in maintaining it – a ruling that could "force companies and member states to differentiate between Israel and occupied territory when it comes to trade", according to a senior legal adviser of the European Center for Constitutional and Human Rights quoted by the Washington Post.

+BDS formation

-After the Oslo Accords have failed to bring peace between Israel and Palestine, believing Western leaders were no longer committed in holding Israel accountable for the allegations against human rights, the Palestinian human right activists conceived a new peaceful movement to boycott Israel, for example, refusal to buy any goods made from Israel, in particular those from the Israeli-occupied territories or divesting funds from Israeli corporations.
-The Boycott, Divestment and Sanctions movement, "BDS" for short, was formally announced in 2005, with the primary goal of pressuring Israel to withdraw from the occupied territories among other demands to cease oppressing the Arab-Palestinians.
+After the Oslo Accords had failed to bring peace between Israel and Palestine, believing Western leaders were no longer committed in holding Israel accountable for the allegations against human rights, Palestinian human right activists conceived a new peaceful movement to boycott Israel, for example, through refusal to buy any goods from Israel, in particular those made in the Israeli-occupied territories, or divesting funds from Israeli corporations.
+The Boycott, Divestment and Sanctions movement, "BDS" for short, was formally announced in 2005, with the primary goal of pressuring Israel to withdraw from the occupied territories.

-The Israeli government and its supporters believes that the BDS movement conforms the definitions of anti-Semitism, most notably subjecting Israel with double standard and delegitimizing the state of Israel.
-The Israeli government and overseas Jewish and Zionist organizations are lobbying Western governments to suppress any boycotting of Israel, since the BDS movement has gained momentum in Western countries.
+The Israeli government and its supporters believe that the BDS movement conforms to the definitions of antisemitism, most notably in applying to Israel a double standard and delegitimizing the state of Israel.

-No Western government has yet criminalized the BDS movement.
-There was one instance of prosecutions against BDS-related activities in France based on the existing anti-discriminatory laws in 2011, but the defendants were eventually acquitted by the European Convention on Human Rights in 2020, with remark disagreeing the conflation of the movement with anti-Semitism.